bmlklwx/EMS-superquadric_fitting/README.md

 The Python implementation shows better efficiency (about 3-5 times faster), with the help of NUMBA (a JIT compiler).
 C++ version is planned.

-## Superquadrics Sampling, visiualization and other utilities functions
+## Superquadrics Sampling, visiualization and other utility functions

 This repo also provide several useful utility functions related to superquadrics.